(File | The Associated Press) Cliven Bundy talks on the phone at his ranch near Bunkerville Nev.

 Faced with a small army of Bundy supporters, many with guns, the BLM backed off and released the cattle in hopes of finding a nonviolent solution to the dispute.

-Stewart, who insists he isn’t taking sides in the Bundy showdown, says he was shocked to see the government’s response and believes it led to the civilian militia that showed up to defend the rancher.
+the Bundy showdown, says he was shocked to see the government’s response and believes it led to the civilian militia that showed up to defend the rancher.
 But Stewart says agencies such as the BLM should defer to local police for muscle instead of bringing in their own.

 "They should do what anyone else would do," Stewart said.
 "Call the local sheriff, who has the capability to intervene in situations like that."